Christmas Apricot Chicken Roulade!

 Apricot Chicken Roulade

-The advantage to roulades apart from the pretty presentation is that pounding the chicken breast tenderises it so that instead of being dry and chalky, the chicken breast is tender and rolled with a delicious sweet savoury cheese filling.
+The advantage to roulades apart from the pretty presentation is that pounding the chicken breasts tenderises it so that instead of being dry and chalky, the chicken breast is tender and rolled with a delicious sweet savoury cheese filling.
 Prosciutto adds colour and saltiness while spinach adds colour and goodness.
 All of this is served with a French onion gravy made with pan drippings, brandy and apricots.

 How To Make a Restaurant Style Roulade